...

 Cons:

-• Bass response is not strong
+• The bass response is not strong

 Creative Outlier Pro